About Sucraid®

 What is Sucraid®?

-Sucraid® is an FDA-approved drug for the treatment of genetically determined sucrase deficiency, which is part of Congenital Sucrase-Isomaltase Deficiency (CSID).
+Sucraid® is the only FDA-approved drug for the treatment of genetically sucrase deficiency, which is part of Congenital Sucrase-Isomaltase Deficiency (CSID).
 Sucraid® is an enzyme replacement therapy, providing a substitute for the sucrase enzyme in the small intestine that is missing or not working in people who have CSID.
 CSID may also be called a form of Sucrose Intolerance, carbohydrate malabsorption or intolerance or Genetic Sucrase-Isomaltase Deficiency (GSID).

 *Study patients, who were diagnosed with CSID and took Sucraid® with each meal, were considered asymptomatic if they reported no GI symptoms for 7 of the 10 study days (N=26).